 Stockholder ratification of the appointment of KPMG LLP as our independent registered public accounting firm is not required.
 However, the appointment is being submitted for ratification at the annual meeting with a view toward soliciting the stockholders' opinions, which the Audit Committee will take into consideration in future deliberations.
+In determining whether to reappoint KPMG as our independent auditor, the Audit Committee considered a number of factors, including, among others, the quality of services and sufficiency of resources, the firm's independence and objectivity, communication and interaction with the Audit Committee and management, and the reasonableness of its fees for audit and non-audit services.
 If the appointment of KPMG LLP is not ratified at the annual meeting, the Audit Committee will consider the engagement of another independent registered public accounting firm.
 The Audit Committee may terminate the engagement of KPMG LLP as our independent registered public accounting firm without the approval of our stockholders whenever the Audit Committee deems termination necessary or appropriate.